LAUDATO SI’ – What is it?

 Laudato Si’ – Care for our Common Home, calls us toward sustainability in the spirit of integral ecology.
 “With profound care for each other, our Creator, and all creation, we are building a better future together.”

-The Pope has called on Catholics to discern a response to the ecological crisis.
+The Pope has called on Catholics to discern a response to both social and ecological crises.
 Laudato Si’ defines seven goals, which are guiding the church’s response.

-These goals are diverse and their holistic approach is designed to support a spiritual and cultural revolution as we strive for total sustainability in the spirit of integral ecology.
-But being green or green solutions are only one part of Laudato Si’ which is more holistically about integral ecology.
-Integral ecology refers to an integrated approach to political, social, economic, and environmental problems.
+These goals are diverse and their holistic style is designed to support a spiritual and cultural revolution as we strive for total sustainability in the spirit of integral ecology.
+Laudato Si’, through its foundation in integral ecology, emphasises an integrated approach to political, social, economic, and environmental problems.

 What is an encyclical?